Sparse Graph Learning from Spatiotemporal Time Series: Score-based Sparse Graph Learning from Spatiotemporal Time Series

-The parametrized distribution $\ptheta$ should be chosen so that we can (i) efficiently sample graphs and evaluate their likelihood and (ii) backpropagate the errors through the computation of the score in Eq.~\ref{eq:score-function-identity} to the parameters $\theta$.
-We consider $\ptheta$ as parametrized by a matrix of weights (scores) $\Phi \in \sR^{N\times N}$, where each $\phi_{ij}$ associated with the stochastic edge $j\to i$.
-In the case of a static graph, we can simply consider $\theta=\Phi$ as parameters of $\ptheta$; however, more complex parametrizations are possible, e.g., allowing for modeling dynamic graphs by exploiting amortized inference to condition distribution $\ptheta$ on the observed values; further discussion is deferred to the supplemental material.
+The distribution $\ptheta$ should be chosen to (i) efficiently sample graphs and evaluate their likelihood and (ii) backpropagate the errors through the computation of the score~[Equation~\eqref{eq:score-function-identity-graph}] to parameters $\theta$.
+In the following, we consider graph distributions s.t.\ each stochastic edge $j\to i$ is associated with a weight $\Phi_{i,j}$.
+The considered distributional parameters $\Phi \in \sR^{N\times N}$ can then be learned as a function of the learnable parameters $\theta$.
+In the case of static graphs, we can directly consider $\Phi=\theta$; however, to account for the dynamic case, more complex parametrizations are possible, e.g., by exploiting amortized inference to condition distribution $\ptheta$ on the observed values.
+Further discussion is deferred to the end of the section.

-\paragraph{Binary edge sampler} A straightforward approach is to consider a Bernoulli random variable with parameter $\sigmoid(\phi_{ij})$ associated with each edge $j\to i$ s.t.\ $\left[\gso\right]_{i,j} \sim \text{Bernoulli}(\sigmoid(\phi_{ij}))$, where $\left[\gso\right]_{i,j}$ indicates the $(i,j)$ entry of matrix $\gso$.
-Graphs are then sampled by drawing independently from the distribution associated with each edge.
-We refer to this graph learning module as \emph{binary edge sampler}~(BES).
-Here, the sampling from $\ptheta$ can be done efficiently and is highly parallelizable, computing the log-likelihood of a sample is cheap and differentiable as it corresponds to evaluating the binary cross-entropy between the sample and the distributional parameters.
-BES graph generators are a common choice in the literature~\cite{franceschi2019learning, shang2021discrete} as the independence assumption makes the mathematics amenable and avoids the often combinatorial complexity of dealing with more structured distributions.
-Sparsity priors can be imposed by regularizing $\Phi$, e.g., by adding a Kullback-Leibler regularization term to the loss~\cite{shang2021discrete, kipf2018neural}.